Samuel Lustenberger

-Samuel Lustenberger (born 20 January 1985 in Lucerne, Switzerland) is a naturalized Dominican footballer of Swiss descent, who currently plays as midfielder.
+Samuel Lustenberger (born 20 January 1985) is a former footballer who currently plays as a midfielder.
 He is the cousin of fellow footballer Claudio Lustenberger.
+Born in Switzerland, he represented the Dominican Republic national team.

 International career

-Lustenberger has lived in the Dominican Republic when he was between 2 and 15 years old.
+Lustenberger lived in the Dominican Republic when he was between 2 and 15 years old.
 He played his first match for the Dominican on the 24 March 2013 against Haiti.